How a woman with two wombs got pregnant...twice

 Though the general biological rule is one uterus per woman, Utah resident Angie Cromar, 34, has two, a rare condition known as uterus didelphys.
 This allowed her to conceive in one uterus one day, and the other a few days later.
 She's now about 20 weeks along, and her respective fetuses — which are at slightly different stages of development — are doing well.
 A labor and delivery nurse herself, Cromar already has three children under the age of eight.
 (Watch a local report about Cromar's pregnancies.)
 Here, a few infrequently asked questions:

-Approximately one in five million.
+What are the chances of this happening?Approximately one in five million.
 Fewer than 100 cases of uterus didelphys have been reported worldwide, Dr. Steve Terry, Cromar's OB/GYN, told local Utah TV station, KSL: "She's a member of a small, elite club."
 According to the Mayo Clinic, approximately 4 percent of women have some sort of uterine abnormality.

-In a female fetus, the uterus begins as two small tubes that normally join together to create a single womb.
+How does one end up with two uteruses?In a female fetus, the uterus begins as two small tubes that normally join together to create a single womb.
 Sometimes, the tubes don't join completely and develop into separate cavities.

-She's long known she had two uteruses, but her previous pregnancies have been straightforward single-uterus affairs.
+When did Cromar realize what had happened?She's long known she had two uteruses, but her previous pregnancies have been straightforward single-uterus affairs.
 Cromar and her husband first learned she was doubly pregnant during her first ultrasound.

-The situation could trigger complications like pre-term labor and low birth weight.
+What are the risks?The situation could trigger complications like pre-term labor and low birth weight.
 So far, the babies appear to be developing normally.
 "I'm a little nervous, just because I know what can happen," says Cromar, "but I'm really excited."